fish546-2018/marta-eDNA/README.md

 # marta-eDNA data analysis
-# eDNA analysis - Deciphering community structure from Intertidal Puget Sound water samples
+# Deciphering community structure from Intertidal Puget Sound water samples

 My project involves analyzing data published by Ryan Kelly and his team at SMEA.
 I will start with the raw data, and from two of the files (forward and reverse sequences), I will determine what taxa is present following their established protocols and pipeline.